COS301-SE-2020/Home-Security-System/README.md

 <a href="https://github.com/COS301-SE-2020/Home-Security-System"><img src="Argus.png" title="Argus" alt="Argus" width="600"></a>
 # Argus - Home-Security-System

-Argus is a home security system  capable of instantly identifying threats on multiple video feeds around the home of a user while notifying the user of identified threats.
+Our Clients at EPI-USE Labs tasked us (Team Sigma, a group of 5 students) with designing a Home Security System called Argus.
+Argus is a multi-platform web application capable of instantly identifying threats on multiple camera feeds around a one's home whilst also notifying them in real time either via Email or SMS of any potential threats picked up by the system.
+As a constraint, our clients wanted us to run the the facial detection on a Raspberry Pi.
+This ensured that if a new home owner wanting to use the web application would only be required to purchase a Raspberry Pi along with "X" number of Camera's to set up around his/her home.
+Argus uses only open source software and is loosely coupled so that any component of the system could be replaced relatively easily if so desired.
+We as Team Sigma accomplished all of this using an Agile methodology with daily stand-ups and biweekly sprints.

 ## Visit Argus
 <img src="https://img.icons8.com/fluent-systems-regular/24/000000/domain.png"/> [Argus WebApp (Heroku)](https://sigma-argus.herokuapp.com/)